nmshd/documentation/_docs_explore/51-backbone.md

 # Backbone Building Blocks

-The Enmeshed Backbone embraces all central services required by the Enmeshed platform to work.
+The enmeshed Backbone embraces all central services required by the enmeshed platform to work.
 It consists of the underlying infrastructure, its hosted services, and the libraries used within the services.
-There could be many Enmeshed Backbones hosted along the same number of Enmeshed Apps.
+There could be many enmeshed Backbones hosted along the same number of enmeshed Apps.
 But keep in mind that so far it is not possible for users to communicate across different Backbones.

-One Enmeshed Backbone is currently hosted and maintained by j&amp;s-soft GmbH.
+One enmeshed Backbone is currently hosted and maintained by j&amp;s-soft GmbH.

 ## Backbone Landscapes (Runtime)

 Usually there are three Backbone Landscapes hosted in parallel: dev, stage and prod.

-- Dev Landscape: Is used for Backbone development purposes only and shouldn't be used for Enmeshed clients
+- Dev Landscape: Is used for Backbone development purposes only and shouldn't be used for enmeshed clients
-- Stage Landscape: Is used for Enmeshed tests on the current Backbone version or might be used for tests on a future Backbone version
+- Stage Landscape: Is used for enmeshed tests on the current Backbone version or might be used for tests on a future Backbone version
 - Prod Landscape: All productive environments should access the prod landscape only.
 Only the prod landscape has a productive configuration like scalability, replication or operations in place.

 It is possible to bring up additional landscapes on a temporary basis.
 These could be used for security or performance tests.